Supporting Multilingual Learners: From SEI Endorsement to Classroom Implementation

 This course is designed to meet the Massachusetts recertification requirement of 15 PDPs related to SEI or ESL.
 This is not the RETELL SEI Endorsement Course.

-This course covers research based strategies in the classroom to engage and support the Multilingual Learner..
-This course provides opportunities for students to delve deeper into English Language Learning in the classroom.
-Students will have the opportunity to implement several strategies in their own classroom.
-Students will report and analyze the effectiveness of the new strategies in their classroom.
-Students will develop a repertoire of go to tools that they can use in any circumstance.
+This course covers research based strategies in the classroom to engage and support the Multilingual Learner by providing opportunities for participants to delve deeper into English Language Learning in the classroom.
+Participants will have the opportunity to implement several strategies in their own classroom, report and analyze the effectiveness of the new strategies in their classroom, and develop a repertoire of go to tools that they can use in any circumstance.

 A fundamental aspect to student learning revolves around research based practices that support language learning for ELL students.
 Participants need tools that are practical and enhance learning in their classroom.
 These strategies are language focused but will result in higher academic achievement and engagement for all learners.